kervi/doc/source/actions.rst

 Actions with timeout
 --------------------

-By default an action is called synchronius and first returns with the result when the action is completed.
+By default, an action is called synchronous and first returns with the result when the action is completed.
-If you expect your action to operate within a special time interval you can add the keyword parameter timeout to the action call.
-If the execution time exceeds the timeout a TimeoutError exception is raised.
+If you expect your action to operate within a special time interval, you can add the keyword parameter timeout to the action call.
+If the execution time exceeds the timeout, a TimeoutError exception is raised.

 .. code:: python